HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 code failing or providing that ah-ha moment when they finally understand a complext concept.
 While it might not necessarily fit into the category of fun, it's very rewarding and a large part of my motivation.

+_**Aside:** Discussing what I like about technical writing brings up the concept of how we feel about our work and here's my personal theory on job satisfaction._

+> To experience joy in your work, focus on the skills you enjoy and building your
+> proficiency with them.

+I prefer this philosophy to the advice we hear so often to _do what you love_, and here's why:

+*   The word _love_ has significant weight to it and can have a powerful impact on our emotional health.
+Attaching _love_ to our work can create emotional highs and lows that we have little control over and affect our work-life balance.
+*   By focusing on our skills, learning, and improving them, we intrinsicly find joy in our behavior and accomplishments.
+Research over the last few decades has proven that this is a sustainable way to feel joy, instead of pursuing the ambiguous idea of happiness.
+*   Words matter.
+I prefer to focus on joy instead of happiness.
+Joy is an inner feeling—usually associated with meaning or purpose—whereas happiness is an emotion.
+    Joy can be constant, while happiness is temporary.
+*   Pragmatically speaking, skills are transferable between jobs, making role transitions more accessible to you over the length of your career.
+By focusing on your skills, you can identify where they apply to all kinds of different jobs and industries.

 # Q&A